top of page

 Being able to see camera settings and focus point...Game changer!

 d.
-Camera settings: Set your camera to Auto ISO, use a fast enough shutter speed to freeze the motion of wildlife, and a wide aperture for a shallow depth of field.
+Camera settings: Set your camera to Auto ISO for adaptive exposure., use a fast enough shutter speed to freeze wildlife motion, and a wide aperture for a shallow depth of field.

 using the Hahnel Captur mounted on inverted monopod